Precast provides the backbone of the Seattle waterfront while putting in place the path to local wildlife restoration.

 - Designing face panels that served a larger environmental purpose

-Scheduled to be complete in 2017, the wall will be a stable, safe, and seismically sound foundation for the Seattle waterfront.
+The wall and entire project will provide a stable, safe, and seismically sound foundation for the Seattle waterfront.

 Precast concrete played a critical role in the success of the Seattle Seawall revitalization.
 How do you know if precast is the right choice for your project?
 Check out our precast benefits checklist.